Kaepernick denounces 4th of July as ‘celebration of white supremacy’

 "I welcome that," Goodell said.

-As Black Lives Matter protests continued across the U.S. following the May 25 death of George Floyd, a black man who died in police custody at the hands of a white police officer in Minneapolis, the country has restarted a deeper conversation about race, equality and American history.
+As Black Lives Matter protests continue across the U.S. following the May 25 death of George Floyd, a black man who died in police custody at the hands of a white police officer in Minneapolis, the country has restarted a deeper conversation about race, equality and American history.

 CLICK HERE TO GET THE FOX NEWS APP